 - 1.1.
-The value of the 'annual national average G' is annual total transmission tariff fees paid by generators divided by the total measured energy injected annually by generators to the transmission network.
-Annual average G shall exclude any fees paid by generators for physical assets required for the generators connection to the system (or the upgrade of the connection) as well as any fees paid by generators related to ancillary services or any specific network loss charges paid by generators - 1.2.
-The value of the 'annual national average G' must be within a range of 0 to 0.5 €/MWh, with the exception of the cases in 1.3 to 1.5 below. - 1.3.
-The value of the 'annual national average G' within the Nordel system, shall be within the range of 0.25 to 0.7 €/MWh. - 1.4.
-The value of the 'annual national average G' within the GB system will be at maximum 2.5 €/MWh - 1.5.
-The value of the 'annual national average G' within the Republic of Ireland and within Northern Ireland will be at maximum √2.5 €/MWh v
+The value of the 'annual national average G' is annual total transmission tariff charges paid by generators divided by the total measured energy injected annually by generators to the transmission network.
+Annual average G shall exclude any charges paid by generators for physical assets required for the generators connection to the system (or the upgrade of the connection) as well as any charges paid by generators related to ancillary services or any specific network loss charges paid by generators. - 1.2.
+The value of the 'annual national average G' must be within a range of 0 to 0.5 \notin /MWh, with the exception of the maximum values stated in 1.3 to 1.4 below. - 1.3.
+The value of the 'annual national average G' within the Nordel system will be at a maximum 0.7 €/MWh. - 1.4.
+The value of the 'annual national average G' within Great Britain, Republic of Ireland and Northern Ireland will be at maximum 2.5 €/MWh